-The recent winter weather has once again left the roads in a terrible state and pot holes have appeared on many roads.
+The weather and other factors have once again left the roads in a terrible state and pot holes have appeared on many roads.
 Pot holes are a constant worry for motorists but many don’t know what to do if their vehicle is damaged by a pot hole.

 You wouldn’t always be able to claim but it is worth knowing that over 1,500 successful claims for damage to vehicles caused by potholes have been made in Northern Ireland over the last number of years.